 More time at home means a larger proportion of your day cooped up at home with your screens for company, more near-work (on mobile devices) and much less time spent on outdoor activities.

 Under the current circumstances, all these health impacts on top of the pandemic can seem rather disconcerting.
-However, there are many actionable measures you can put into practice right now to protect yourself and your family.
+However, there are many actionable measures you can put into practice right now to manage your child’s excessive screen time during COVID-19.

 1. Regular breaks from the screen and adequate face-to-screen distance is key

-Ensure adequate face-to-screen distance when you or your child uses devices i.e. at least 60cm of distance between the face and computer screens and 30cm of distance when using smart devices like phones or tablets.
+Ensure adequate face-to-screen distance when you or your child uses devices such as at least 60 centimetres of distance between the face and computer screens and 30 centimetres of distance when using smart devices like phones or tablets.
 Take regular breaks between periods of screen exposure i.e. take at least a 15-minute break after 2 hours of device use.
 The plano application’s face-to-screen distance tracker and eye break prompts can help you with this by keeping an eye on your child’s device use behaviour.

 Whatever you choose to do with your child, remember to use these moments as golden opportunities to spend some quality bonding time with your loved ones.
 Now is the chance to get creative with your child, get to know one another, unleash your inner child and have a whole lot of fun while you’re at it.